dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Organic Search vs. PPC

-* **Organic search** (*natural search*) refers to unpaid search results which are generated based on: inbound links targeting your website, your domain authority, the relevance to user's search query, and other organic ranking factors
+* **Organic search** (*natural search*) refers to unpaid search results which are generated based on: inbound links pointing to your website, your domain authority, the relevance to user's search query, and other organic ranking factors

 * **Pay-per-click** advertising (*PPC*) generates paid search results, it belongs to *paid search marketing* approach, and one of its basic performance metrics is cost-per-click (CPC) evaluation.
 Examples: Google ads, Google Product Listing Ads, Google Shopping Ads, Bing Ads)